Air Canada suspends restart plans after flight attendants union defies return to work order

 The Canada Industrial Relations Board ordered airline staff back to work by 2 p.m.
 Sunday after the government intervened and Air Canada said it planned to resume flights Sunday evening.

-“Our members are not going back to work,” Canadian Union of Public Employees national president Mark Hancock said earlier Sunday outside Toronto's Pearson International Airport.
+“Our members are not going back to work,” Canadian Union of Public Employees national president Mark Hancock said outside Toronto's Pearson International Airport.
 “We are saying no.”

 Hancock said the “whole process has been unfair” and said the union will challenge what it called an unconstitutional order.